MS-707/twa-noise-dashboard/README.md

 ## What This Project Demonstrates

 This dashboard was built entirely through a collaboration between a Certified Safety Professional (CSP) and **Claude Code** (Anthropic's agentic CLI tool, powered by Claude Opus 4.6).
-The CSP is not a software developer.
-Prior to this project, their coding experience was limited to what's sometimes called "vibe coding" — learning to direct AI tools toward professional goals over the past year.

 This project is a case study in what happens when domain expertise meets an AI agent that can execute: a single EHS practitioner, working from raw field data, produced a peer-reviewable, interactive, version-controlled noise exposure analysis — something that traditionally requires specialized software, consultant engagements, or both.